gvwilson/sensibleadventures/bookster/bookster.md

 "Leech," he hissed.

 By the time they reached the top of Slip Street the entire town was either in the fields or trying to look busy around their edges.
+Angry groups of three and four muttered to each other about the missing house soldiers.
+The Hett had piled them in the burning pit by the outhouses.
+Why would they do that?

-Hundreds of townspeople, and only three dozen soldiers… For one heady moment, Erileine thought about shouting, "Charge!"
+As Erileine looked around, she counted.
+There were hundreds of townspeople, and only three dozen soldiers… For one heady moment, she thought about shouting, "Charge!"
 So what if the soldiers had armor and swords?
 Unless one of them was secretly a magician, the townspeople would surely win.
 She imagined herself dodging the soldiers' thrusts, knocking one down, snatching up her dropped sword and crying, "Avaunt!
 Avaunt!"

 But how many of the people she had grown up with would die?
 And anyway, there would just be more soldiers.
 In fact, there *were* more